Estimated reading time: 5 minutes

 To revitalize the practice of nursing in the country, Sen. Francis Tolentino has made an effort to propose a new comprehensive nursing law.
 The proposed Nursing Practice Act of 2022 introduces the Advanced Practice Nurse, which he claimed to be the “prime mover” of the nursing profession relating to the Universal HealthCare Law.

-An Advanced Practice Nurse is a nurse who has obtained a higher level of theoretical knowledge and decision-making skill in specialized areas of nursing.
+An Advanced Practice Nurse is a nurse who has obtained a higher level of theoretical knowledge and decision-making skills in specialized areas of nursing.
 Moreover, an APN also needs to demonstrate proficiency in the clinical utilization of such knowledge in providing expanded and coordinated expert care.

 The skills above need to be recognized by a higher educational institution in addition to being a registered nurse.
 Another goal is to give the nurse the ability to teleconsult.
 The APN and Physician in charge can agree that the nurse can act on behalf of the Physician in cases of emergency.
 Examples of such are the Physician’s absence or lack of ability to assess patients.

-Closing Remarks
+Closing Thoughts

 Sources: (1), (2), (3), (4), (5)